 Dragonflies breathe through gills in their rectum.
 The rear end of a dragonfly functions as an extraction machine which separates oxygen from the water so the dragonfly can breathe.
 I think the expelling of the water is what also gives the rectum functions as jet propulsion underwater.
 The dragonfly must shoot water out of the rectum which creates the jet propulsion underwater.
 The rectum is also the end of the digestive track and performs the usually waste disposal actions.
 In the book Dragonflies and Damselflies of the East, Dennis Paulson calls the nymph rectum a “multipurpose organ” and a “miraculous rectum”.

 The Blue Dasher is one of the species of dragonflies that appears to migrate.
 I say appears to migrate because large populations of Blue Dashers are seen in midsummer along the Atlantic Coast.
-It appears no one knows where they go.
+No one knows where they go.

 I spent an hour watching dragonfly behavior at the pond.
 It was hot but I was fascinated.
-Now that I know one species, I will be on the lookout for more.
+Since Blue Dasher are among the most common and abundant dragonflies in North America, you are bound to see one.

 Books on Dragonflies on My Bookshelf